jyhoover/MTA_turnstile_data/README.md

 ## Machine learning architecture

 The project uses a simple but robust architecture.
 It assumes the passenger flow depends on the station , the day of a week, and the time of a day.
-Using one hot encoder to indicate the categorical parameters and a , the accuracy of predicting exiting passenger flow is about %
+Using one hot encoder to indicate the categorical parameters and a randomforest regressor, the accuracy of predicting exiting passenger flow is about 80%.

+# Files explain

+`df_geo.dill` includes the historical passenger flow data.

+`est_onehot_ridge.dill` includes the trained model.

+`dsl_geo.dill` includes the stations' geological data.

+`station_name.dill` includes the stations' name.

+`app.py` is the application mainly written in streamlit.